According to the Americans with Disabilities Act (ADA), colleges are required to provide accommodations to students with a documented disability.

 If coming right from high school, our office needs a copy of your IEP (Individual Education Plan) before any services are rendered.

 If you do not have an IEP, we will need an evaluation from either vocational rehabilitation services, a psychiatrist, or a physician before any services are rendered.
-Contact Center for Student Achievement Lab for specific evaluation requirements.
+Contact the Student Success Center for specific evaluation requirements.

 The evaluation for ADD or ADHD must be within 3 years.
 The evaluation for a learning disability must be within 5 years.
 The evaluation for a psychiatric disorder must be within the past 6 months.